-Beer, wine, and hard liquor all contain alcohol.
-If you drink any of these, you use alcohol.
-Your drinking patterns may vary, depending on who you are with, what you are doing, and other things.
+Beer, wine, and liquor all contain alcohol.
+If you are drinking any of these, you are using alcohol.
+Your drinking patterns may vary, depending on who you are with and what you are doing.

-You probably already know that abusing alcohol (drinking too much) can cause many health problems.
-But even responsible drinking patterns can lead to health problems and other problems in your everyday life.
+You probably already know that drinking too much can cause many health problems.
+But even responsible drinking patterns can lead to health issues and other problems in your everyday life.

-Long-term abuse of alcohol increases your chance of:
+Long-term use of alcohol increases your chances of:

-Even what we call responsible drinking can lead to high blood pressure in some people.
+Even responsible drinking can lead to high blood pressure in some people.

-You likely already know that alcohol can affect your thinking and judgment each time you drink.
-Long-term alcohol abuse damages brain cells.
+Alcohol can affect your thinking and judgment each time you drink.
+Long-term alcohol use damages brain cells.
 This can lead to lasting damage to your memory, thinking, and the way you behave.

-Damage to nerves from alcohol abuse can cause many problems.
-Some of these are:
+Damage to nerves from alcohol use can cause many problems, including

-Often, people who are sad, depressed, nervous, or often worried drink to make themselves feel better or to block these feelings.
+Oftentimes, people drink to make themselves feel better or to block feelings of sadness, depression, nervousness, or worry.
 But alcohol can:

 Drinking too much alcohol even once can harm you or others.
 It can lead to:

-Even if you are a responsible drinker, remember that drinking too much just one time can be harmful.
+Even if you are a responsible drinker, drinking too much just once can be harmful.

-If you cannot control your drinking or if drinking is becoming harmful to you or others around you, seek help from:
+If you cannot control your drinking or if your drinking is becoming harmful to yourself or others, seek help from:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.